-Management, Control And Operations
+Management, Control and Operations

 The government wants to retain the role of regulation and control, so as to ensure unbiased regulation of safety and quality in general and to control market access for transport operators where this is necessary.
 The government role also includes setting standards, enforcement rules and regulations.

-In order to ensure compliance the government has to set up coordinating structures that will create uniform standards of compliance and enforcement.
+KWAZULU-NATAL DEPARTMENT OF TRANSP that will create uniform standards of compliance and enforcement.
 The government has to provide adequate resources for enforcement agencies.

-Planning And Development
+Planning and Development